jamesclancy/SafeCardGame/README.md

 ...
 ```

 This now appears to be a somewhat crappy but playable game besides not having a win condition.
-I need to add the logic to actually cause a player to loose when they have zero or less health. (obviously currently you can do that first turn depending on the cards you draw which makes the game more exciting?)
+I need to add the logic to actually cause a player to lose when they have zero or less health. (obviously currently you can do that first turn depending on the cards you draw which makes the game more exciting?)

+I am leaving this as the final commit in the branch `step-15-deck-repository`.